Reliability, Availability, and Serviceability (RAS)

 Test to validate rasdaemon

 To validate the logging of RAS events by rasdaemon requires a platform with RAS support enabled.
-Here we look at the 1-bit DE reported by the CPU on Rd-Fremont-Cfg1 platform that has RAS support enabled.
+Here we look at the 1-bit DE reported by the CPU on RD-V3-Cfg1 platform that has RAS support enabled.
 Perform the test for firmware first error handling for 1-bit DE on CPU.
 The kernel logs this event and also reports an arm_event for this error to the tracing subsystem.
 Rasdaemon captures this arm_event trace log and prints it.

-Refer CPU Error Injecton to perform CPU firmware first error handling test on Rd-Fremont-Cfg1 platform.
+Refer CPU Error Injecton to perform CPU firmware first error handling test on RD-V3-Cfg1 platform.
 On the error injection the kernel logs the error and also the arm_event.
 The trace event is also recorded as part of rasdaemon buffer.
 To log the trace from rasdaemon run following command.

 cat /sys/kernel/debug/tracing/instances/rasdaemon/trace_pipe